ImperialCollegeLondon/formalising-mathematics/README.md

 ## What mathematics is covered?

 I took the slightly unconventional approach of blogging about each workshop rather than writing a formal document.
-Here are links to the eight workshop blog posts:
+Here are links to the eight workshop blog posts (plus an introductory post which explains my motivations for teaching the course):

 0) [Introduction](https://xenaproject.wordpress.com/2021/01/21/formalising-mathematics-an-introduction/)
 1) [Logic, sets, functions, relations](https://xenaproject.wordpress.com/2021/01/24/formalising-mathematics-workshop-1/)